wp-plugins/webtimer-plw/readme.txt

 Stable tag: 4.2
 License: GPLv2 or later

-WebTimer vous permet de retarder l'affichage d'un contenu d'une page web pendant un temps pr&eacute;d&eacute;fini WebTimer allows you to delay the display of content for your Website
+WebTimer allows you to delay the display of content for your Website.

 == Description ==